 Instructions

-• Pour it onto the prepared baking pan.
-Tilt the pan to spread it into an even layer on the pan.
+- Pour it onto the prepared baking pan and tilt the pan to spread the batter into an even layer all the way to the edges.
+Keeping the thickness even helps it bake evenly.
 Sprinkle a little more Italian seasoning on top.

-• Bake in the preheated oven for 35-40 minutes, until golden brown around the edges.
-The flatbread will puff up in the oven and flatten out as it cools.
+- Bake for 35-40 minutes, until the edges are golden brown and the center is completely set.
+The flatbread will puff up in the oven and flatten as it cools, that's normal.

 Notes